tfrce/project-megaphone/README.md

 On that day, the EFF, ACLU, Fight for the Future and dozens of other public advocacy groups are planning a rally to protest mass surveilance in Washington, DC as members of the StopWatching.us coalition.

-We've spent countless hours organizing buses to transport people from nearby cities, assembled a great lineup of speakers, and filed all the relevant permits.
+We've spent countless hours organizing buses to transport people from nearby cities, assembled a great lineup of speakers, and filed the relevant permits.

-**But we need the help of startups and developers to drive attendance and get the word out**.
+**But we need your help to get the word out**.

 Government surveillance is a grave challenge to privacy of the Internet, and threatens our ability to communicate and conduct transactions privately online.

-Help show Congress that we won't stand for surveillance by taking part in this campaign.
+If you own a website, you can be part of this effort.
+Together we can turn the tide against surveillance.

 ## Getting started